 In order to determine what to set your rebound to, you will need an explanation of what you are adjusting when changing your rebound setting.

-With the REVO ARC you have the ability to change the rebound rate of the shock.
+With the REVO ARC, you have the ability to change the rebound rate of the shock.
 When you change this rebound setting, you are essentially changing how easily the oil flows through the dampers, which results in a change in ride quality, (bouncier or less bouncy).
-A simple analogy of how this works, is imagine a basketball full of air, when you bounce the ball on the ground, it bounces up relatively quick.
+A simple analogy of how this works is to imagine a basketball full of air, when you bounce the ball on the ground, it bounces up relatively quick.
 This is similar to our shocks operating with more rebound (7 clicks out).
 Now with that same basketball, you release air, and once again bounce it on the ground with the same amount of force and it bounces up slower.
 That would be similar to our shocks operating with more damping (1 click out).

 Before, applying any fine-tuning rebound adjustments to your shocks, you will want to sure you have set your sag properly.
 Please read our How to Set Sag on REVO ARCS article before making any fine-tuning compression adjustments.

 On the REVO-ARC models, you have 7 positions or "clicks" of adjustment.
 Position 7 which is 7 clicks counterclockwise from fully clockwise, results in the most rebound, and position 1, being 1 click out counterclockwise from fully clockwise results in less rebound/more damping.
 Position 7 allows oil to flow through the damper more freely, and position 1 reduces how freely the oil moves throughout the damper.

 We generally recommend starting with your rebound settings at 3-4 turns out from the fully closed (clockwise) position for your initial test ride with your new REVO ARCs.
 From there, you can easily make changes based on road conditions, riding configuration, or riding style by simply turning the dial.
 We recommend running the same rebound setting on both shocks equally.